exercism/deprecated-mentors/tracks/ruby/exercises/clock/README.md

-**Note:** This exercise changes a lot depending on which version the persons has solved.
+**Note:** This exercise changes a lot depending on which version the person has solved.

 ### Reasonable Solutions